MicrosoftDocs/fabric-docs/docs/data-factory/connector-snowflake-copy-activity.md

 When your source data store or format isn't natively compatible with the Snowflake COPY command, as mentioned in the last section, enable the built-in staged copy using an interim Azure Blob storage instance.
 The staged copy feature also provides you with better throughput.
 The service automatically converts the data to meet the data format requirements of Snowflake.
 It then invokes the COPY command to load data into Snowflake.
 Finally, it cleans up your temporary data from the blob storage.
 See Staged copy for details about copying data using staging.

 To use this feature, create an [Azure Blob storage connection](connector-azure-blob-storage.md#set-up-your-connection-in-a-data-pipeline) that refers to the Azure storage account as the interim staging.
-Then specify the `enableStaging` and `stagingSettings` properties in the Copy activity.
+Then go to **Settings** tab to configure your staging settings.
+You need to select **External** to configure the Azure Blob Storage staging connection.

-- When you specify `storageIntegration` in the destination, the interim staging Azure Blob Storage should be the one that you referred in the external stage in Snowflake.
+- When you specify **Storage integration** in the destination, the interim staging Azure Blob Storage should be the one that you referred in the external stage in Snowflake.
 Ensure that you create an [Azure Blob Storage](connector-azure-blob-storage.md) connection for it with any supported authentication, and grant at least **Storage Blob Data Reader** role to the Snowflake service principal in the staging Azure Blob Storage **Access Control (IAM)**.
+The **Storage path** under **Staging settings** in **Settings** tab is required.

-- When you don't specify `storageIntegration` in the destination, the staging Azure Blob Storage connection need to use shared access signature authentication as required by the Snowflake COPY command.
+- When you don't specify **Storage integration** in the destination, the staging Azure Blob Storage connection need to use shared access signature authentication as required by the Snowflake COPY command.

 ### Mapping